sundeepbassi/The-Wellbeing-Retreat/README.md

  ### Validator Testing

-I did a number of validator tests and the main problem that needed to be dealt with was an error with the syntax to do with id.  in the code the validator showed me that there were duplicate id's being listed.
+I did a number of validator tests and the main problem that needed to be dealt with was an error with the syntax to do with id.
+In the code the validator showed me that there were duplicate id's being listed.
 I removed the id's but then the right bottom side of the page became misaligned.

-On the 19th of June, I had added and committed information that I had done in the readme.
-Checking the next day I noticed that the information had not been added.
-I will contact student support and the tutor supprt to check why this has happened.
-I do save my work after every peace of work and I do the git add and git commit commands and regularly do a git push to ensure that my work has been sent to github.

 The work that I submitted on the 19th of June 2021 was related to the right hand side of of the meditation section and how I had added the stucture and style to the right hand side of the meditation section.
 I used the left and right about (id) markers to create to coloured temporary marker blocks to see if the structure was in alignment.
 I found that the right hand side yoga section was shorter that the left hand side.
 I used Google Developer tools to see why both sides were not equally balanced.
 I found that the bottom margin was showing 100% on the left and although it was showing 100% on the right for the same input element, it still looked shorter on the right hand side.
 I rectified the problem by increasing the right side value to 140%.

 17 June 2021.
 The logo was not resizing,  tutor support guided me in the correct way of checking my code in the validators.
-Found main bug in the HTML the bracket by the id=(logo ) had a space stopped logo from resizing.
+I found the main bug in the HTML the bracket by the id=(logo ) had a space and it stopped the logo from resizing.

 On the 22nd of June I could not upload an image and was guided by tutor support to do a validator check and a number of errors were shown.
 After removing the errors the page became misaligned.
 The problem was located in the id property and there were duplicate copies in the HTML.
 I found the solution by relabelling the duplicate id tags and it resolved the problem.